 - Remove ice cream from freezer, scoop out ice cream and shape into a ball with clean hands.

 - Immediately drop shaped ice cream ball into corn flake mixture and roll to evenly coat.

 - Let set in freezer 10 – 15 minutes then serve with desired toppings.

 Can I Use a Different Flavor of Ice Cream?

 Yes!
 The beauty of making homemade fried ice cream is that you can use whatever ice cream flavor you want.
 Just make sure the ice cream flavor complements the cinnamon in the fried corn flake coating.

-Yes, you can form the ice cream balls and roll them in the corn flake coating ahead of time.
-Wait to top the fried ice cream until just before you serve it, though.
+Yes, you can form the ice cream balls and roll them in the corn flake coating a few days ahead, just keep frozen and wait to top the fried ice cream until just before you serve it though.